A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Concluding remarks

 \subsection{Acknowledgments}

-This work was done during several visits of the authors at the Université de Strasbourg and Universidade Federal de Pernambuco.
+We greatly appreciate the referee’s careful reading and helpful suggestions.
+This work was done during several visits of the authors to the Université de Strasbourg and Universidade Federal de Pernambuco.
 They thank the members of the departments for their hospitality.
 Moreover, the first author would like to thank the Department of Mathematics of Virginia Tech, where the article was finished.